dwavesystems/dwave-ocean-sdk/docs/examples/nl_tsp.rst

 For detailed information on how the traveling-salesperson problem is modelled, see the documentation for the :class:`~dwave.optimization.generators.traveling_salesperson` generator.
-The :ref:`tsp_model_formulation_general` section provides a general description of one such model formulation.

 Solve the Problem by Sampling
 =============================